Relayium vs magic-wormhole: CLI file transfer

 Yes.
 Relayium's server ships as a Docker image (docker compose up -d --build), and you can point the CLI's send/receive at your own instance with --server https://your-domain.

-Install the free Relayium CLI and try push, sync or send — no account, and a code-based transfer as quick to start as magic-wormhole.
+Install the free Relayium CLI and try push, sync or send — free, and a code-based transfer as quick to start as magic-wormhole.

 Get the CLI